orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 ^ 60 lines of code!

+^ sys.meta_path can contain arbitrary things written in Python

 ^ Other more common uses: pytest, Cython

 Can import from `.zip` files, or from `.pyc` files directly

 ^ Two different modules can share the same file, or have no file at all.

+^ There isn't always a mapping between a module and an actual, unique file.

 ---

 # What can you do?

 ![inline](images/shrug.jpg)

+^ So what can we do if someone wants to import code directly from Github?

+^ So the point here is: Python imports are very dynamic, not everything has an actual file, so not all changes can be detected.

 ---